sosercodes/spring-postgres-jpa-onetomany/README.md

 - Avoid eagerly fetching large collections.
 Use JPQL queries for better performance when dealing with large datasets
 - Consider using `@ManyToOne` on the child side only if you don't need to access the collection from the parent side often, see [The best way to map a @OneToMany relationship with JPA and Hibernate](https://vladmihalcea.com/the-best-way-to-map-a-onetomany-association-with-jpa-and-hibernate/).

-### Conclusion

-OneToMany relationships in Spring Data JPA provide a powerful way to model hierarchical data structures.
-By following best practices and understanding the implications of bidirectional vs unidirectional relationships, you can create efficient and maintainable data models for your application.

 ## JPQL - Java Persistence Query Language